Skip to main content

 #

 The SUM output behaves like an XOR gate for the first 4 ticks, but the second 4 ticks produce the inverted result.
-Using the concept of an XOR gate as a bit flipper, we can use a second XOR gate to achieve this.
+This is identical to the Odd Number of Inputs challenge, using the concept of two XOR gates to

 CARRY Output